LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 2. Cooktop Element Is Not Working

-If one cooktop burner does not heat, but the others work, the problem is usually isolated to that burner circuit.
+The LG LSEL6337D uses a radiant ceramic glass cooktop with 5 heating zones, including dual and triple UltraHeat™ elements.
+If one burner does not heat while the others work, the problem is usually limited to that burner circuit.

 Possible causes include: